lklivingstone/our-notes/README.md

 # **our-notes**

-our-notes is a To-Do App built using ReactJs and Django.
+our-notes is a To-Do List App built using ReactJS and Django.

 It was built to learn the concepts of django, REST API and DRF (DjangoRestFramework)

-Future Updates: Authentication will added to make the app more personalized.
+**Future Updates**: Authentication will added to make the app more personalized.

 #### For Deployment,